Jeffrey Marples: San Francisco Real Estate Agent at Marker Luxury Properties

 San Francisco sits on California’s central coast and is the state’s fourth most populous city.
 Mid and High Rise condo buildings are common here, because of the restricted land space.

 Awesome views of the San Francisco skyline and the Bay are even better with the floor to ceiling windows at One Rincon Hill.
-This newer community has both a 60 story condo tower, and 14 townhomes with several different floorplans from 1 to 3 bedrooms.
+This community has both a 60 story condo tower, and 14 townhomes with several different floorplans from 1 to 3 bedrooms.
 The community also includes a heated swimming pool, sun deck, spa and barbecue area.

-Wait, there's more: One Rincon Hill also has a workout facility, steam room, a community room with kitchen for hosting larger gatherings, a ...
+Wait, there's more: One Rincon Hill also has a workout facility, steam room, a community room with kitchen for hosting larger gatherings, a screening ...

 The Fair Housing Act prohibits discrimination in housing based on color, race, religion, national origin, sex, familial status, or disability.